rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_transformations.md

 ### BlockTransformation

 A BlockTransformation waits until all data is received at the BlockTranformation - then it will be available in a List object and you can do modifications on your whole data set.
-Keep in mind that this tranformation will need as much memory as the amount of data you loaded.
+Keep in mind that this transformation will need as much memory as the amount of data you loaded.

 ```C#
 BlockTransformation<MySimpleRow> block = new BlockTransformation<MySimpleRow>(